aantron/luv/README.md

 Luv has several pieces, with slightly different permissive licenses:

 - Luv itself is under the [MIT license][license].
-- This repo links to libuv with a git module.
+- This repo links to libuv with a git submodule.
 However, a release archive will generally include the full libuv source.
 Portions of libuv are variously [licensed][libuv-license] under the MIT, 2-clause BSD, 3-clause BSD, and ISC licenses.